Don’t Get Burned By Sunscreen: What Major Cosmo Brands Don’t Tell You

 Several of the chemicals listed above also pose a threat to your health.
 So, if you’re not paying attention to your sunscreen’s ingredients for the sake of the environment, it is essential to pay attention to these ingredients for the sake of your skin’s health!

-Sunscreen's Tole on Your Skin's Health:
+Sunscreen's Effect on Your Skin's Health

-Make the Switch to Natural Sun Protection:
+Make the Switch to Natural Sun Protection

 https://www.ewg.org/sunscreen/report/the-trouble-with-sunscreen-chemicals/